junxit/us-congress-bills-119/metadata.md

 - 2025-06-12 — Rule provides for consideration of H.R.
 4 with 1 hour of general debate.
 Motion to recommit allowed.
 Bill is closed to amendments.
 - 2025-06-12 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
 - 2025-06-12 — The previous question was ordered pursuant to the rule.
+- 2025-07-10 — Received in the Senate and Read twice and referred jointly to the Committee on Appropriations; the Budget pursuant to the order of 1/30/1975 as amended by the order of 4/11/1986.